Ask the right questions and check if your approach is working

 - Is there a need for employee training?

-- When is the time to update your human rights policy?
+- When is it time to update your policy on human rights, environment and climate?

 Action plans and efforts